EXPLORE CALIFORNIA’S CENTRAL COAST FROM SAN FRANCISCO TO LOS ANGELES.

 The San Luis Obispo Region is roughly halfway between San Francisco and Los Angeles, and has everything from vintage beach towns to world-renowned wine regions.

 From Monterey, drive south on Highway 1 (40 miles; 64 km; 60 mins).

 San Simeon is home to one of the most famous attractions – Hearst Castle.
-Tour the early 1900s newspaper mogul’s mansion on a hill and see art ranging from ancient Egyptian times to the ancient Greek era, and even to the Renaissance.
+Tour the newspaper mogul’s mansion (now a California State Historical Monument) on a hill and see art ranging from ancient Egyptian to Art Deco.

 Just north of San Simeon is an observation area at Piedras Blancas where you can view an Elephant Seals Rookery.
 South of San Simeon, you’ll come across the artistic hamlet of Cambria, known for its dramatic coastal landscape.
 Stroll the Moonstone Beach pathways at sunset, or ride the hills on horseback.